spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/10-install-on-vmware.md

 # Install the PCG

-1. Download the PCG installer.
+1. Download the Palette installer.
 Refer to [Download and Setup](/palette-cli/install-palette-cli#downloadandsetup).

 2. Invoke the installer by using the following command.
 The installer prompts you for configuration details and then initiates the installation.
 For more information about the ``ec`` subcommand, refer to [Palette Commands](/palette-cli/commands#ec).